mam1/XMMC-cogs-demo/README.md

 * status - display the status of all cogs and query counters
 * exit   - terminate application

-The code loaded in to the cogs zeros the cog query counter then loops, checking its control block for a request to increment the query counter for the cog.
-If it get one, it resets the flag then increments the query counter in its control block.
+The code running on each cog is identical, however each cog has its own control block.
+All communication with the cog is accomplished through the control block.
+When a cog starts up it zeros the cog query counter and query flag both of which are located in shared memory (the cogs control block).
+It then loops, checking its control block for a request to increment the query counter.
+If it get one, it resets the flag then increments the query counter.
+Locks are not used to keep it simple.